Bankfoot House is a state heritage listed property and the oldest surviving residence in the Glass House Mountains.

 William and Mary Grigor established the house in 1868.
 Cobb & Co coaches, travelling between Brisbane and the Gympie goldfields, used the property as a lunch stop and staging post.
 The house was named after Mary’s village in Scotland.

-Independent travellers used Bankfoot House as an overnight stop, paying one shilling for dinner, one shilling for a bed and one shilling for their horse.
-Bankfoot House also had its own general store, butcher shop, blacksmith and was the post office.
+Independent travellers used Bankfoot House as an overnight stop, paying one shilling for dinner, one shilling for a bed and one shilling to feed and stable their horse.
+Bankfoot House had its own dairy herd and was also the Post Office.

 When the railway came in the early 1890s, the mail contract transferred from coach to rail.
 This made the coach service unviable.
 The postal service was also relocated to Glasshouse Railway Station.
 William Grigor was officially recorded as the postmaster up until his death in 1907.